wmakley/wmakley.github.io/_drafts/what-is-a-service-object.md

 date: "2019-03-20"
 categories: ["java", "orms", "activerecord", "hibernate", "rails"]
 ---
 In the [previous post][previous], I covered a common problem with callbacks in Rails applications: order of operations issues when you have spiderwebs of records modifying each other.
 This is the point at which many experienced developers on the Internet will give the advice: "Use a service object!"
-The problem with this advice because it lacks almost any relevant details.
+The problem with this advice is it lacks almost any relevant details.
 In this post I am going to enumerate what I think makes a good service object, and whether you should use them at all.

 ## What is a service object?